-Rudolf Vrba’s good fortune in having Wetzler as an escape partner was only matched by his good luck finding Alan Bestic as a writing partner.
+Rudolf Vrba’s good fortune in having Wetzler as his escape partner was only matched by his good luck finding Alan Bestic as a writing partner.

 Alan Bestic